 FOR IMMEDIATE RELEASE

-The Center's new initiative, called XVii, is aimed at strengthening the social entrepreneurship and impact investing movement around the world, and bringing attention to the Berkshires as a gathering place for the movement's luminaries and practitioners.
+The Center's new initiative, called XVii, is aimed at strengthening the impact entrepreneurship and impact investing movement around the world, and bringing attention to the Berkshires as a gathering place for the movement's luminaries and practitioners.
 The initiative begins on September 20-21, 2017 with a thought leadership summit and solutions design workshop, held at Race Brook Lodge in Sheffield.
 The program focuses on SDG 2 — "End hunger, achieve food security & improved nutrition and promote sustainable agriculture."

 Participating organizations in this invitation-only gathering include leading impact investors, food and agriculture business and incubator CEOs, and scholars from prominent educational institutions.
 These include: AgroSmart, Babson College, Boston Impact Hub, Casey M Foundation, Centered Wealth, Charles River CFO, Clean Feet Investors, Commonwealth Kitchen, Mission Point Capital Partners, Networking Action, New England Impact Investing Initiative, Slow Money, among others.

 Among the partnering organizations for this event is HeroX, a crowdsourcing solutions design and challenge platform based in California that grew out of the XPrize.
 An important goal of this inaugural XVii program will be to design and articulate a solutions challenge associated with SDG 2 that will be featured on Impact Entrepreneur’s own branded page on HeroX’s web platform, and promoted to Impact Entrepreneur Network’s 15,500 members around the world.
 The best ideas that emerge from the challenge(s) will be incubated by the Impact Entrepreneur Center and its partners from concept to viable business.